Free Summer Activity Guide

 - Old Fashioned 4th of July Celebration: Immediately following the Pet Parade, Drake Park is filled with crafts, food, games, and live entertainment from 11 to 4.
 Lots of fun to visit and people-watch, even if you don’t spend any money.

-- Deschutes Historical Museum Free Day & Ice Cream Social: Every Fourth of July the Deschutes Historical Museum is open free to the public and they give out free ice cream to visitors.
+- Deschutes Historical Museum Free Day & Ice Cream Social: Every Fourth of July the Des Chutes Historical Museum is open free to the public and they give out free ice cream to visitors.

 - Bend Elks Baseball.
-Bend’s own baseball team plays on various days through the summer (you can find their schedule on their calendar), and games are only $5 for general admission tickets.
+Bend’s own baseball team plays on various days through the summer (you can find their schedule on their calendar), and games are only $7 for general admission tickets.
 Or better yet, Tuesday evenings are “$2 Tuesdays” where you can get in for only two bucks.

 Redmond

 - Music on the Green.
 Redmond is just a stone’s throw away from Bend and they have their own free music concerts during the summer as well.
-Every other Wednesday from June 27th until September 5th, from 6pm until 7:30, you can enjoy free music at Sam Johnson Park.
+Every other Wednesday from June 26th until September 4th, from 6pm until 7:30, you can enjoy free music at Sam Johnson Park.
 There’s also food vendors, arts, and crafts to be found.
-The 2012 schedule:
+The 2016 schedule:

-- September 5: Hokulea Dancers (Traditional Hawaiian dancing and drumming)
+- September 4: Hokulea Dancers